siege-master/rt-code-test/README.md

 ```

-#Flags
+# Flags

-To get additional information about other flags that can be run at startup use the -h flag
+To get additional information about other flags that can be run at startup use the -h flag.
+The output provides information on the other flags that can be used at the command line.

 ```sh-session
 $ rtcodetest -h